RheinGold1999/rays_riscv/README.md

 # rays_riscv
-it is a simple repo for my study of RISC-V
+It is a simple repo for personal study of RISC-V, inspired by @BrunoLevy learn-fpga